Robert Rogers, Baron Lisvane

 Following his elevation as a Life Peer in 2014, Lord Lisvane sits as a crossbencher in the House of Lords.

 He is also a member of the Steering Committee of the Constitution Reform Group (CRG), a cross-party organisation which is chaired by Robert Gascoyne-Cecil, 7th Marquess of Salisbury which seeks a new constitutional settlement in the UK by way of a new Act of Union.
 Lord Lisvane introduced the Act of Union Bill 2018 as a private member’s bill in the House of Lords on 9 October 2018, when it received a formal first reading.
-The BBC has suggested that the issues addressed by the Bill are likely to become important in the 2019 Parliament.
+The BBC suggested that the issues addressed by the Bill were likely to become important in the 2019 Parliament.

 Early life

-Born in Cardiff, Rogers attended Tonbridge School before going to Lincoln College, Oxford, where he read for the degree Anglo-Saxon, Norse and Celtic, as well as representing Oxford University at cricket, hockey, and real tennis.
+Born in Cardiff, Rogers attended Tonbridge School before going to Lincoln College, Oxford, where he studied Old Norse, Old English, and medieval Welsh, as well as representing the University of Oxford at cricket, hockey, and real tennis.
 He captained Lincoln College in the series of University Challenge broadcast in 1970, reaching the semi-final.

 He was a Rhodes Research Scholar in 1971 and worked briefly at the Ministry of Defence before entering parliamentary service in the House of Commons.